VAT between the UK and Ireland

 ‘Ireland’ in this context refers solely to the southern part of the island.
 It excludes Northern Ireland, which is part of the UK together with England, Scotland and Wales.

 Irish VAT is sometimes referred to as CBL (Cáin Bhreisluacha), being the Irish Gaelic translation.
-Since 1 July 2011 the standard rate of Irish VAT has been 21%, but reduced rates of 13.5%, 9%, 5.2% or 4.8% may apply to some supplies.
+As at 1 January 2015 the standard rate of Irish VAT is 23%, but reduced rates of 13.5%, 9%, 5% or 4.8% may apply to some supplies.

 Exporting goods to Ireland